walkenho/walkenho.github.io/_posts/2023-01-19-how-to-create-a-computer-vision-model-to-save-the-ugly-duckling-from-a-youth-of-misery-in-less-than-30-lines-of-code.md

 Data transformations come in two flavours, individual and batch transformations.
 Individual transformations are applied to each image individually, batch transformations are applied to a whole batch in parallel at the same time (making them a lot faster).

-Typical data transformations for image data are resizing and image augmenation tasks.
+Typical data transformations for image data are resizing and image augmentation tasks.
 In order to train a neural network on image data, the images need to be of the same size.
 We can achieve this through:

 * cropping
 * squishing